SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

   their hands upraised?
 - Who is the woman to the right, talking into a grille of some sort?
 Why can't we see anything other than the legs of the person on the other side of the grille?
-- What's with the weird architecture: elaborate curtain on the upper right like a stage setting (memory theatre of the soldier's memories?), and elaborately sculpted columns in the style of Corinth with _spears_ around the base?
+- What's with the weird architecture: elaborate curtain on the upper left like a stage setting (memory theatre of the soldier's memories?), and elaborately sculpted columns in the style of Corinth with _spears_ around the base?
 - Why is the soldier holding what almost looks like a Roman _pilum_, a short spear for